yunjae62/yunjae62/README.md

 ## Hi 👋 I'm Jaeyun Kim.

-> I am an electrical engineering major at Inha University and I hope to be a backend engineer.
+> I am an electrical engineering student at Inha University and I hope to be a backend engineer.
 But I also know frontend like react.
 > Lycoris62 comes from my favorite flower, [Lycoris radiata(꽃무릇)](https://en.wikipedia.org/wiki/Lycoris_radiata), and my birthday (June 2nd).
 > I really like small animals such as squirrels🐿️, hamsters🐹, hedgehogs🦔, and cats😼.